 Following your secondment, you are expected to debrief with your agency contact for Jawun and your manager.
 You are encouraged to share your experiences and champion the program with colleagues throughout your agency, including through meetings, information sessions, the intranet and blogs.
 You can elect to maintain contact with your host organisation or take on volunteer work within communities.
-You might like to consider becoming a mentor through the APS Indigenous Mentoring Program.

 Do I need a COVID-19 vaccination to go on an in-place secondment?

 All participants must be fully vaccinated against COVID-19 to participate in a secondment or any other in-place Jawun activity.
 This means having a double vaccination and any further booster that is required at the time of departure.
 All participants will be requested to provide a vaccination certificate.

 Can family members visit me on an in-place secondment?